-Farmers Market season is upon us.
-The 2020 markets looked a bit different because, um pandemic.
-This year, in all likelihood, we will see continued modifications.
-Below is an update on some St. Louis area Farmers Markets, CSAs, and small businesses that provide customers with fresh produce and other goods.
-The Known & Grown team created a comprehensive spreadsheet last spring that included information on where to buy safe, local food – from farmers markets, CSAs, grocers, and restaurants.
+April means the launch of Farmers Market season.
+Here is our updated guide on St. Louis area Farmers Markets, CSAs, and small businesses that provide customers with fresh produce and other goods.
+The Known & Grown team created a comprehensive spreadsheet last spring that included information on where to buy safe, local food – from farmers markets, CSAs, and grocers.
 It was last updated in August of 2020, but it still a good resource for what is available.

 St. Louis City Markets

 Tower Grove Farmers Market

 Tower Grove Park, 4256 Magnolia Ave, St. Louis, MO 63110, (314) 772-3899

 Just west of Center Cross Drive in the heart of the park